FreeRDP/Remmina/flatpak/README.md

 Build instructions
 ------------------

-0. Update fluthub shared modules
+0. Update flathub shared modules

 From time to time update the shared-modules provided by flathub